 What advice do you have about describing my housesitting Assignment?

 When describing your home, we suggest you include a mention of the accommodations you’re providing for the house sitter, whether a car is necessary or public transportation is available, and whether Wi-Fi, Internet service and/or some form of television is provided.
-Be sure to provide photographs, including a photo of each pet.
+It’s very important to provide photographs, including a photo of each pet.
 Keep in mind that sitters are providing their services in exchange for a free place to stay.
 We believe it’s fair to show them where they may prepare their meals, sleep, or relax.

 What’s Private Messaging and why is it important?